Mohammed-Majid/ML_Roadmap/README.md

 **This is a compilation of the resources I gathered while learning the skills required to build machine learning projects**

-**I originally made this to serve as a roadmap for me to follow; but I then thought, why not make it publicly viewable?
-It is still a work in progress since I am continuously learning new skills, and it is by no means an exhaustive list.
-Anyways, hope you have fun with this repo!**
+**I originally made this to serve as a roadmap for me to follow; but I then thought, why not make it publicly viewable?**

+**It is still a work in progress since I am continuously learning new skills, and it is by no means an exhaustive list.**

 **🔗 Connect with me:** [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/Mohamed-Al-Mamari)